drianpauL/developers.getvero.com/_includes/tags/base/article.md

-# Tags API
+# Tags

-The tags API lets you add or remove tags to any of your customers.
-You can also retrieve your entire list of tags for a customer.
+The tags endpoint lets you add or remove tags to or from any of your users.